thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 ## Trimester Goals and Objectives

-Describe what you aim to achieve this trimester as a company.

-- Suggest bullet points for objectives

-This trimester, Thoth Tech has set out to achieve the following objectives:
+### Objective 1

-Objective 1: Continue to grow Thoth Tech as a company in line with our mission and values.
+Continue to grow Thoth Tech as a company in line with our mission and values.

-• Even distribution of roles and responsibilities.
+- Even distribution of roles and responsibilities
-• Foster and encourage self-motivation and autonomy
+- Foster and encourage self-motivation and autonomy
-• Maintain the Thoth Tech project branching structure and approval process.
+- Maintain the Thoth Tech project branching structure and approval process
-• Enhance the Quality Assurance Policy and process across all the products.
+- Enhance the Quality Assurance Policy and process across all the products
-• Establish standards and expectations of product development.
+- Establish standards and expectations of product development
-• Enhance and extend the handover document
+- Enhance and extend the handover document
-• Enhace the Onboarding process for leadership team.
+- Enhace the Onboarding process for leadership team
-• Maintain the Documentation guidelines for Thoth Tech.
+- Maintain the Documentation guidelines for Thoth Tech

+### Objective 2

-Objective 2: Create a safe, supportive, and collaborative company culture that empowers our employees to learn and develop their skills.
+Create a safe, supportive, and collaborative company culture that empowers our employees to learn and develop their skills

-• Maintain a company culture where feedback is welcome, and success is celebrated
+- Maintain a company culture where feedback is welcome, and success is celebrated
-• Support development of chosen skills in every team member
+- Support development of chosen skills in every team member
-• Help team members to develop soft skills such as leadership, teamwork, professionalism etc
+- Help team members to develop soft skills such as leadership, teamwork, professionalism etc
-• Empower those embracing learning of new skills, to pass their knowledge on to other team members
+- Empower those embracing learning of new skills, to pass their knowledge on to other team members
-• Create a psychologically safe space for collaboration to thrive
+- Create a psychologically safe space for collaboration to thrive
-• Optimise the company experience for future employees
+- Optimise the company experience for future employees

 Objective 3: Add value to the SplashKit Product by extending functionality and languages
 • Improve the SplashKit product through realistic physics, data visualisations